Apply to Geneseo as a First-Year Student

 The Admissions Process

 Complete the Common Application.
 Be sure to include the required academic/teacher letter of recommendation (while the Secondary School Report is required, a letter of recommendation from a school counselor is not required), co-curricular resume and personal essay.
-You may also submit the SUNY Application (which includes our Geneseo SUNY Supplement) or the Coalition Application.
+You may also submit the SUNY Application .

-- Official high school transcript (electronic or paper transcripts are accepted)
+Send a copy of your official high school transcript to the Office of Admissions (electronic or paper transcripts are accepted).

-- Early Decision: Nov.
-15 for fall admission (N/A for spring)
+- Early Action: November 15 for fall admission (N/A for spring)

-- Freshman: Feb.
-15 for fall admission, Dec.
+- First-Year: Preferred March 1 for fall admission, Dec.
 1 for spring

 - Transfer: Rolling deadline for fall and spring admission